-Mediterranean diet consists of eating a large amount of fruits and vegetables, beans, nuts, seeds, fish, healthy oils, whole grains, herbs, spices and wine, among others.
-Rather than limiting food types, which many other diets require, the Mediterranean diet focuses on replacing certain foods with healthier – but similar – options.
-The other primary reason why this diet is so popular is that the food is flavorful and there are plenty of options, making it easy to maintain and actually enjoy!
+Mediterranean diet consists of eating fruits and vegetables, beans, nuts, seeds, fish, healthy oils, whole grains, herbs, spices, and wine, among others.
+Rather than limiting food types, which other diets require, the Mediterranean diet focuses on replacing certain foods with healthier but similar options.
+The other primary reason why this diet is so popular is that the food is flavorful and there are plenty of options, making it easy to maintain and enjoy!

 Fruits and Vegetables